iterative/dvc.org/static/docs/command-reference/run.md

-- `--ignore-build-cache` - if an exactly equal DVC-file exists (same list of outputs and inputs, the same command to run), which has been already executed and is up to date, `dvc run` won't normally execute the command again (thus "build cache").
+- `--ignore-build-cache` - if an exactly equal DVC-file exists (same list of outputs and inputs, the same command to run), which has been already executed and is up to date, `dvc run` won't normally execute the command again (thus "build cache"), unless it is an `--always-changed` DVC-file or it doesn't have any dependencies (same as `--always-changed`).
 This option gives a way to forcefully execute the command anyway.
 It's useful if the command is non-deterministic (meaning it produces different outputs from the same list of inputs).

 - `--remove-outs` - it removes stage outputs before executing the command.
 If `--no-exec` specified outputs are removed anyway.
 This option is enabled by